ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

         ```cpp
         // NB: the NAK packet is a **fixed size** packet.

+        // Magic numbers to mark the start and end of a NAK packet.
         constexpr uint32_t PACKET_NAK_START = 1234567890;
         constexpr uint32_t PACKET_NAK_END = 987654321;